 The lawyers have not lived inside it.
 This is the part the profession is not yet talking about.
 None of the lawyers on either side of the deal, associate, partner, seller’s counsel, has assembled a library, written a system prompt, wired up an agent, or seen a fine-tune.
 They are valuing an asset class they have not, in their own practice, encountered.
 They cannot describe to the client what the seller built because they have never built one.

-If the best M&A lawyers in the world have not used the artifact, the work they produce will not represent the artifact.
+We believe that if the best M&A lawyers in the world have not used the AI application layer, the work they produce cannot represent it.

 It is not just the IP rep